nodejs/node/doc/api/worker_threads.md

 be transferred unless it is known that the `Buffer` instance owns it.
-In particular, for `Buffer`s created from the internal `Buffer` pool (using, for instance `Buffer.from()` or `Buffer.alloc()`), transferring them is not possible and they will always be cloned, which sends a copy of the entire `Buffer` pool.
+In particular, for `Buffer`s created from the internal `Buffer` pool (using, for instance `Buffer.from()` or `Buffer.alloc()`), transferring them is not possible and they are always cloned, which sends a copy of the entire `Buffer` pool.
 This behavior may come with unintended higher memory usage and possible security concerns.